Certification Requirements

 Assistant Instructor

-The challenges for Assistant Instructor (AIDA 4) are as follows.
+The challenges for Assistant Instructor (aka AIDA 4) are as follows.
 Note that all depths listed are for Cold Water as per AIDA (<12°C below 10m):

 • Rescue from 20m then tow to shore